SpektraSystems/CloudLabs-Azure/azure-virtual-machine-and-compute/instructions/intro.md

 1. **Azure Monitor:** Monitor and analyze the performance, health, and usage of Azure resources and applications for optimization and troubleshooting.

-## Objective

-Participants in these labs will gain practical experience in Azure cloud infrastructure management.

-- Build secure virtual networks, ensure high availability with Azure Availability Sets, and deploy customized virtual machines supporting various workloads.
-- Hands-on activities include implementing robust backup strategies, managing data disks for optimized storage performance, and connecting to VMs to install and configure IIS for web hosting.
-- Monitor and optimize Azure resources using Azure Monitor, enhancing performance, availability, and security through metrics, alerts, and diagnostic tools.
-- These labs collectively equip participants with essential skills in network configuration, VM deployment, data management, application hosting, and cloud monitoring within the Azure ecosystem.

 ## Prerequisites

 Participants should have: Basic knowledge and understanding of the following